AthinaLange/CoastalLens/README.md

 # UAV_automated_rectification
 Toolbox to rectify UAV video in coastal oceanography

+# STILL IN PROGRESS -- NOT TO BE USED YET

 ## Still TODO
  - SMTP Server stuff
  - DEM option